ErikKalkoken/janice/README.md

 ## How to run

 To run Janice just download and unzip the latest release to your computer.
-Janice ships as a single executable file that can be executed directly.
+Janice ships as a single executable file that can be run directly.
 You find the latest packages for download on the [releases page](https://github.com/ErikKalkoken/janice/releases).

 ### Linux